YashAgrawal19/Template-Matching/Beginner Level/README.md

-HOW TO COMPILE
+ABOUT THIS FOLDER

 The feature_orb_main.py is the main file which we have to run for the output.

-feature_orb is the supporting file which contain a fuction for detecting the template image in the test_image.
+feature_orb.py is the supporting file which contain a fuction for detecting the template image in the test_image.
 This fuction return the coordinate point of portion of the test_image which matches with the template image along with a boolean value for representing that the template image is present in the test_image

+image folder contain the images used in the files.
+All the names of the images are given in the file itself so no need to pass any argument while compiling

+template_image.png is the template image and test_image.png is the test_image

+HOW TO COMPILE

+RUN python feature_orb_main.py

 OUTPUT

-output of the image is present in the output folder
+output of the image is present in the output folder with the name resulted_image.png

 WHY USED THIS TECHNIQUE